 1660 South Mulford Road

 Administrator- Lu-Anne Brannum

-The Rosewood Care Center of Rockford is part of a nursing home chain under the same name and while nursing home chains typically provide care at a substandard level, this facility has received four stars.
+The Rosewood Care Center of Rockford is part of a nursing facility chain under the same name.
 Its primary detractors are a history of medication errors and violations of food safety standards.
-Unlike most for-profit homes, the Rosewood Care Center of Rockford received a five star rating for the adequacy of its staff.
+Unlike most for-profit homes, the Rosewood Care Center of Rockford received a five-star rating for the adequacy of its staff.

 1311 Parkview Avenue

 The Villa at Pennsylvania Peterson is a non-profit care facility with a mediocre rating resulting from a history of deficiencies found during routine health inspections.
 None of these issues have resulted in penalties.
 Still, they are enough to raise a concern and highlight the need to investigate the history of non-profit facilities as thoroughly as their for-profit counterparts.

 Some of the issues cited seem to be administrative such as the improper management of patients' monetary deposits with the home.
 Still, there have also been complaints by residents that the environment contained fall hazards and that food was handled in a sanitary manner.

 There are 129 beds available at this facility that qualify for Medicare and Medicaid payments.

 Willows Health Center